Fiserv/exchange/docs/getting-started/getting-started-transactions.md

 <!-- theme: info -->
 >**POST** `/transaction/authorizations`

-Reports authorizations being loaded into the system, which typically refresh every 15 minutes.
+Reports authorizations being loaded into the system, typically every 15 minutes.

 ## Adjustments

 <!-- theme: info -->
 >**POST** `/transaction/adjustments`

 ## Auto-funding calculations

-Auto funding on exchange performs calculations automatically based on configurations set for that submerchant.
-As this is being done by the system, we will add the calculations being performed onto the transactions this is added to.
+Auto funding on Exchange performs calculations automatically based on configurations set for that sub-merchant.
+As this is done by the system, the calculations performed will be added to the corresponding transactions.

 ### Processing fee caluclations